 First wave.
 Crashed on outward flight.

-Floyd Wile was born on 17 April 1919 in Scotch Village, Nova Scotia, Canada and worked in the timber trade after leaving school.
+Floyd Alvin Wile was born on 17 April 1919 in Scotch Village, Nova Scotia, Canada.
+His parents Harris and Annabell Wile had seven children, five of whom survived into adulthood.
+Wile went to local schools in Scotch Village and then worked in the timber trade.
 He enlisted in the RCAF in May 1941 and was selected for training as a navigator.
 He qualified as an Air Observer in February 1942.
 After further training he was posted to Britain, and arrived in May 1942.